 A crime victim who does not wish to pursue action within the criminal justice system may still file a report describing the details of the incident if the incident does not involve sexual harassment, gender-based harassment, or sexual violence.
 The purpose of a confidential report is to comply with a victim's wish to keep personally identifiable information confidential, while taking steps to ensure the victim's safety and the safety of others.
-The confidential report allows CCDC to compile accurate records on the number and types of incidents occurring on campus.
+The confidential report allows the College to compile accurate records on the number and types of incidents occurring on campus.
 Reports filed in this manner are counted and disclosed in the Annual Security Report.

-CCDC's goal is to maintain a safe environment free of sexual harassment, gender-based harassment and sexual violence (which may include stalking and dating, domestic and intimate partner violence in certain circumstances).
-All employees of CCDC are either required or encouraged to report incidents of sexual harassment, gender-based harassment or sexual violence when they become aware of those incidents to the Operation Director.
+Columbia College's goal is to maintain a safe environment free of sexual harassment, genderbased harassment and sexual violence (which may include stalking and dating, domestic and intimate partner violence in certain circumstances).
+To help achieve that goal, all staff of the College are either required or encouraged to report incidents of sexual harassment, genderbased harassment or sexual violence when they become aware of those incidents to the Operation Director (John Kim, his contact information is specified on page 4).